Meet the team that is helping social workers, police officers, and other public servants connect people in need with the

 Laura Novack is a Board Member and Treasurer for Johego.
 In these roles, she provides strategic objective planning and financial management for the organization.

-Laura works as the Accounting Manager for Burgess Norton, an international manufacturer of piston pins and powder metal parts.
+Laura works as the Controller of the Powder Metal division for Burgess Norton, an international manufacturer of piston pins and powder metal parts.
 At Burgess Norton, she provides support in month end closing, financial reporting and financial analysis.
 Her previous work experience includes financial audits of non-profit organizations similar to Johego.

 Laura earned both her Masters in Accountancy and BS in Accounting from the University of Illinois at Urbana-Champaign.